marneninarahari/FourthBrain_MachineLearningEngineerProgram/README.md

 ● ML deployment RestAPIs: Flask, FastApi
 ● Detailed learning of ML deployment friendly libraries: TFLite and TFlite serving using Flask and FastApi ● Introduction to to AWS Sagemaker and Ec2 instances
-● ML model and app deployment on AWS (Elastic Beanstalk) and Google Cloud.
-● CI/CD Pipelines, Triggers and deployment on Google cloud using Github.
-● Docker Containers for webapp deployment
+● ML model and app deployment on AWS (Elastic Beanstalk) and Google Cloud ● CI/CD Pipelines, Triggers and deployment on Google cloud using Github ● Docker Containers for webapp deployment
-● Kubeflow Pipelines using Google Cloud.
+● Kubeflow Pipelines using Google Cloud
-● SSH tunneling and webapp deployment using “ngrok”.
+● SSH tunneling and webapp deployment using “ngrok”

-# Other Tools taught in Part 2
+# Other Tools taught
 ● Data Visualization tools: Grad-CAM, Lime, SHAP
-● Multi-processing and Distributed processing using Dask, joblib and Pyspark (MLlib).
-● AutoML for hyper-parameter optimization on Azure and Google Cloud ● Google AI Platform, and Vision API
+● Multi-processing and Distributed processing using Dask, joblib and Pyspark (MLlib) ● AutoML for hyper-parameter optimization on Azure and Google Cloud ● Google AI Platform, and Vision API
-● MLOps for Azure, Google Cloud, AWS.
+● MLOps for Azure, Google Cloud, AWS
 ● Pipeline Design: Kubeflow, MLflow